Neurosurgical Oncology

 Yes.
 We regularly handle referrals for complex skull base tumours and recurrent gliomas.
 Bring imaging, histopathology reports, and prior treatment summaries for a complete review.

 Not always.
 Some lesions are best managed with stereotactic biopsy, radiosurgery, or endoscopic skull base approaches.
-Surgical planning is individualised based on tumour type, size, and location.
+Small, deep-seated tumors may be biopsied and treated with radiation and chemotherapy alone.
+Surgical planning is individualised based on tumour type, grade, size, and location.

 How long does recovery take after brain tumor surgery?

 Most patients spend 1-2 days in the ICU for monitoring and move to the ward for another 3-4 days.
-You can usually return to light daily activities within 2-3 weeks, though full recovery depends on the specific tumor type and location.
+You can usually return to light daily activities within 2-3 weeks.
+Full recovery — including any speech or motor rehabilitation — depends on the specific tumor type, location, and whether adjuvant therapy (radiation/chemotherapy) is needed.

 What is the cost of brain tumor surgery in Hyderabad?